ryanvarley/ExoData/readme.md

 * numpy
 * [Open Exoplanet Catalogue](/hannorein/open_exoplanet_catalogue) (somewhere on your system)

 To install simply clone the repo and move into your python path.
+I have named the repo folder exoplanetcatalogue for ease.
+In future this package will be in a package manager which will avoid the naming issue.

 # Usage

-	import exoplanetcatalogue as oec
-	databaseLocation = '/git/open-exoplanet-catalogue-atmospheres/systems/' # Your path here
-	oecDB = oec.OECDatabase(databaseLocation)
+	import exoplanetcatalogue as oec # Note: exoplanetcatalogue should be your folder name of the repo databaseLocation = '/git/open-exoplanet-catalogue-atmospheres/systems/' # Your path here oecDB = oec.OECDatabase(databaseLocation)